rflament/loggedfs/README.md

 If you want to log what other users do on your filesystem, you should use the -p option to allow them to see your mounted files.
 For a complete documentation see the manual page

+## About OSX implementation

+The main implementation of loggedfs is working with the one path specified in arguments.
+It mounts the fuse volume to the path specified and intercepts operations by splitting pathes to realPath and absolutePath.

+On OSX, all volumes should be mounted to /Volumes directory.

+Only root can mount to the other directory.
+But if you mount fuse volume as root, the regular user will not have access to it.
+So this way is not appropriate.

+That is why OSX version is needed to deal with two pathes: the one where is fuse volume mounted (/Volumes/LoggedFS), and the one specified in program arguments.

 Rémi Flament - remipouak at gmail.com

+OSX imeplementation - Danil Korotenko